Manage and resolve an incident

 For more details about how to initiate an incident, and the different ways you can do this, see Initiate an incident.

 Once you've initiated your incident, you can review and update its details in the Incident Console.
-The Incident Console displays the key information about the incident, and includes the details that were entered when the incident was initiated (like summary, description, status, and severity).
+The Incident Console displays the key information about the incident, and includes the details that were entered when the incident was initiated (like summary, description, impacted services, status, and severity).
 Other details are automatically created (like the incident ID, which is assigned either automatically by xMatters or another system as part of a flow, or manually by the initiator), but some can be edited.
 For example, by default the impact duration starts when the incident was initiated and ends when the incident status is changed to Mitigated (or the Resolved status, if you bypass Mitigated), but you can change this to match the actual impact duration.

 The Incident Console also includes links to any collaboration channels, who is responsible for specific roles, any resolvers who were notified or have engaged, and a timeline that shows any status updates, responses, details, comments, or additional notes received during the incident.